OffCourse/offcourse-next/packages/documentation/public/general-introduction.md

 ## Asking questions

 If you have a question about the Offcourse platform, your account, bugs or feature requests, please check our FAQ first to find an answer.
-For questions not listed on our FAQ and that are other than technical issues or feature requests, don't create an issue on our GitHub repo, but [contact](mailto:contact@offcourse.io) us.
+For questions not listed on our FAQ and that are other than technical issues or feature requests, don't create an issue on our GitHub repository, but [contact](mailto:contact@offcourse.io) us.

 ## Authors / Maintainers